Ahnu Sugarpine Overview

 Lightweight and strong, cute, and surprisingly capable, the Ahnu Sugarpine II WP might just be the hiking boots of your dreams, you just don’t know it yet.

 The Sugarpine II boots are only made for women, which gives them a decidedly female feel that most hiking footwear is lacking — they feel as if they were crafted for me, personally.
 Uphill or downhill, the Sugarpine II are comfortable and versatile, providing support in hot California mountains and snow-filled Pacific Northwest forests.
-With an aesthetically pleasing style, lasting materials, and the right balance between rugged and breathable, I have found my feets’ savior.

 Since everyone’s feet are so different, Backpackers.com does not assign awards for footwear, but we would recommend most women start their search with a single hiking boot: the Ahnu Sugarpine II WP.
 Due to the weight, breathability, and good looks, these waterproof dynamo boots are ideal for adventurers of all kinds, and work for Wilderness Backpackers, Ultralight Backpackers, Day Hikers, Car Campers, Urban Hikers.